-The MUD Literary Prize is a $3000 prize for the best debut literary novel by an Australian writer, offered by Adelaide philanthropic group MUD Literary Club as part of Adelaide Writers’ Week.
+The MUD Literary Prize is for the best debut literary novel by an Australian writer, offered by Adelaide philanthropic group MUD Literary Club as part of Adelaide Writers’ Week.

 The judges offered the following comments

 Master of My Fate, by Sienna Brown (Vintage): Superbly written and well-researched historical fiction, built around a unique and fascinating sliver of overlooked Australian convict history.
 The story rolls along at an absorbing pace through its three locations – Jamaica, London and New South Wales – and it’s a vividly drawn tale that would lend itself easily to a screen adaptation.

 Based on a true story, Master of My Fate is a novel about one man’s journey to become his own master, from the plantation world in Jamaica, through to eventual freedom in colonial New South Wales.

 His name was William Buchanan and he lived an extraordinary life.
 Born a slave in Jamaica, he escaped the gallows three times.
 A rebel in the Baptist War of 1831-32 led to his transportation across the world as one of the convicts sent to the Colony of New South Wales.

 This is a story not only about a boy who fought against all odds in search of freedom, but also about a world not so long ago, when the violence of colonisation was in full force.
 It is a story of Jamaica, and Australia, but at its heart, it is a story about how one lives a life, whether slave or free man.

 Steeped in history but full of lessons that resonate for us today, William Buchanan’s coming-of-age tale of survival and fate is a thrilling tale told in a singular voice, from a startling new talent in Australian writing.

 “An extraordinary achievement, mirroring an exceptional life, Sienna Brown's debut is breathtaking.
 Rich and lyrical, it pulses with determination, with hope, and with truth.”